aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 ---

-## Part 6 — MCP: Turning Your Tools Into a Shared Protocol
+## Part 6 — MCP: turning your tools into a shared protocol

 Once your tools are working as native `@tool` functions, migrating to MCP is a small step with significant architectural implications.